Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 ## Proxy Accounts

-AXIASolar comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
+AXIA comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
 See the [proxies](learn-proxies) page for more information.

 ## Multi-signature Accounts